2020 Fee Changes

 - Public water and/or sewer extensions constructed

-- Construction is completed and approved by MWS Inspector.
+- Construction is completed and approved by Metro Water Services Inspector.

 - Run to curbs are completed

-- Record Drawings are sent and approved by MWS Inspector.
+- Record Drawings are sent and approved by Metro Water Services Inspector.

 - Apply for water and sewer taps

-- U&O is released once all items are installed correctly and pass final inspection.
+- Use and Occupancy letter is released once all items are installed correctly and pass final inspection.

 The following steps are the process, in order, for Stormwater Review: